-Noise from delivery vehicles is a large source of complaints and could potentially result in a public nuisance.
-Licence holders and applicants are encouraged to consider whether early morning deliveries to and from their premises could potentially result in a public nuisance and to introduce measures, such as quiet delivery processes, to minimise the impact where appropriate.
+Licence holders and applicants are encouraged to consider whether early morning deliveries to their premises could potentially result in a public nuisance and to introduce measures to minimise the impact where appropriate.
 The Licensing Authority recognises that refuse collection and delivery times can sometimes be outside the control of the premises licence holder but encourages the appointment of contractors who can carry out collections and deliveries during normal hours of work and outside the night time hours of 23:00 to 07:00.
-Collection and disposal of bottles and other waste glass should be avoided during the above hours.
-Where deliveries can only be made at night, applicants are expected to identify appropriate arrangements for quiet deliveries.
+Collections of bottles and other waste glass should be avoided during the above hours.

-- 135. Licence holders and applicants are encouraged to consider whether early morning or overnight deliveries to and collections from their premises could potentially disturb residents in the vicinity resulting in public nuisance.
-It is recommended that licensees and applicants consider this aspect of their business and introduce measures to minimise noise impact of their activities during night-time hours that according to the World Health Organisation should be a period of 8 hours between 23:00 07:00 local time. - 136.
-Applicants should consider suitable provision for refuse storage, recycling facilities and other waste inside premises in order to facilitate daytime collections.
-Waste and materials for recycling should not be stored on the public highway. - 137.
+126. Licence holders and applicants are encouraged to consider whether early morning or overnight deliveries to and collections from their premises could potentially disturb residents in the vicinity resulting in public nuisance.
+It is recommended that licensees and applicants consider this aspect of their business and introduce measures to minimise noise impact of their activities during night-time hours that according to the World Health Organisation should be a period of 8 hours between 23:00 - 07:00 local time.

+- 127. Applicants should consider suitable provision for refuse storage, recycling facilities and other waste inside premises in order to facilitate daytime collections.
+Waste and materials for recycling should not be stored on the public highway. - 128.
 Where representations are received from local residents in the vicinity of licensed premises stating they are being disturbed by early morning or night time collections and deliveries, the applicant or premises licence holder will be requested to renegotiate different times outside the night time period with their contractors and to liaise with local residents where appropriate to seek agreements on acceptable hours.
 In the event that informal agreements cannot be reached, the appropriate Responsible Authority may seek to impose delivery and collection times as conditions on premises licences by means of review of the premises licence where they do not already exist.